insightsengineering/teal/.github/CONTRIBUTING.md

 ## Pull requests

-### Github Flow
+### Github flow

-This repository uses the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) model for collaboration.
+This repository uses the [Github flow](https://docs.github.com/en/get-started/quickstart/github-flow) model for collaboration.
 To submit a pull request:

-1. Create a branch
+1. Create a branch.

    Please see the [branch naming convention](#branch-naming-convention) below.
 If you don't have write access to this repository, please fork it.

-2. Make changes
+2. Make changes.

-    Make sure your code
+    Make sure your code:
     * passes all checks imposed by GitHub Actions
     * is well documented
     * is well tested with unit tests sufficiently covering the changes introduced

-3. Create a pull request (PR)
+3. Create a pull request (PR).

    In the pull request description, please link the relevant issue (if any), provide a detailed description of the change, and include any assumptions.

-4. Address review comments, if any
+4. Address review comments, if any.

-5. Post approval
+5. Receive an approval.

    Merge your PR if you have write access.
 Otherwise, the reviewer will merge the PR on your behalf.

-6. Pat yourself on the back
+6. Pat yourself on the back.

    Congratulations! 🎉
    You are now an official contributor to this project!
 We are grateful for your contribution.